jpuigcerver/lattice-remove-ctc-blank/README.md

 # lattice-remove-ctc-blank

-Remove CTC blank symbols from Kaldi lattices, so that the output of the lattices are sequences of characters decoded as done by CTC.
+Remove CTC blank symbols from Kaldi lattices, so that the output of the 1;4205;0clattices are sequences of characters decoded as done by CTC.

 ## Compile & install